 |Netherlands vs. Argentina||December 9, 2022||2 p.m.||Lusail Stadium|

-How to watch the Netherlands World Cup team for free from anywhere
+How to watch Netherlands vs. Argentina World Cup quarterfinal for free from anywhere

 Group stage: Netherlands World Cup fixtures and match schedule